BorisRado/slower_simple_examples/README.md

 ### Client

 `slower` `Client` objects share the same API as `flwr` `Client`s.
 This means the user needs to implement a class object with the `fit`, `evaluate`, and possibly `get_parameters` methods.
 The key difference is that `slower` clients have an attribute named `server_model_proxy` (*note*: the attribute is not available in the `__init__` method), which enables them to invoke logic that is executed by a `ServerModel` object (as of now, each client is associated with its own `ServerModel`).
 Note that any sampled client can initialize this kind of communication with the server.
 This, however, does not allow any client to invoke server logic.
-That is, when sampling clients the server implicitly gives permission to invoke server logic.
+That is, when sampling clients the server implicitly gives them permission to invoke server logic.
 The permission is revoked at the end of the round.

 The client can call any function as long as a method with the corresponding name is defined in the `ServerModel`.
 For instance: